lumberj/usps_intelligent_barcode/README.markdown

 [![Build Status](https://travis-ci.org/wconrad/usps_intelligent_barcode.png)](https://travis-ci.org/wconrad/usps_intelligent_barcode)
 [![Code Climate](https://codeclimate.com/github/wconrad/usps_intelligent_barcode.png)](https://codeclimate.com/github/wconrad/usps_intelligent_barcode)

-USPS-intelligent-barcode is a pure ruby gem to generate a USPS IMB (Intelligent Mail Barcode).
+usps_intelligent_barcode is a pure ruby gem to generate a USPS IMB (Intelligent Mail Barcode).
 More specifically, it generates the string of characters you should print using one of the [USPS Intelligent Barcode